AnnickRynne/Battleship/README.md

 - I first put the Rules function at the top and couldn't figure out why the 'sunk' ships didn't show on the player_board.
 I had to move the function under play_game
 - My get_name function didn't work when placed under the 'main' function: return name was missing
 - Couldn't find a method for 'empty' string to validate the name input: used a solution found online that seems to work
+- Added style to "X" (ship) but forgot to do it in the create_ships function so no ship could be found...

 ## Remaining Buggs